Nexmo/lex-connector/README.md

 python server.py
 ```

-The WebSocket URL you use in your NCCO should use the hostname of your service wherever it is running, instead of `example.ngrok.io`, and if you don't have SSL set up, you'll need to change the `wss` prefix to `ws`.
+The WebSocket URL you use in your NCCO should use the hostname of your service wherever it is running, and if you don't have SSL set up, you'll need to change the `wss` prefix to `ws`.